vetty88/amthlete-app/client/README.md

 }
 ```

-When you compile the app with `npm run build`, the minification step will strip out this condition, and the resulting bundle will be smaller.
+When you compile the app with `yarn run build`, the minification step will strip out this condition, and the resulting bundle will be smaller.

 ### Referencing Environment Variables in the HTML